Woman wounded in fatal shooting of Marcellis Stinnette disputes Waukegan police narrative

 “Her injuries are substantial.
 She will have permanent scars and disfigurement,” said Ben Crump, an attorney for the family.

-Mayor Sam Cunningham said the city will release body-cam and dash-cam video of the shooting after both families have reviewed the footage this week.
+Mayor Sam Cunningham said the city will release body-cam and dash-cam video of the shooting this week after both families have reviewed the footage.
 The FBI and the Illinois State Police have partnered to open an investigation.

 The city’s swift termination of the officer is “highly unusual” for police shootings, said Randolph McLaughlin, co-chair of the civil rights practice at Newman Ferrara in New York, which specializes in police misconduct cases.